mohsenht/Koslicki-lab-PSU/_members/mahmudur-rahman-hera.md

 # group: alum ## comment it if you're not alumni

 # contact info and social media links
-email: sml6467@psu.edu ## fill out your email
+email: mbr5797@psu.edu ## fill out your email
-website: https://shaopengliu1.github.io/  ## fill out the address of your pesonal website if you have or your linkedin profile if you like
+website: https://sites.google.com/view/mahmudhera/  ## fill out the address of your pesonal website if you have or your linkedin profile if you like
-github: ShaopengLiu1 ## your github account if you like to put it on your profile
+github: mahmudhera ## your github account if you like to put it on your profile
-google: y6Gt7roAAAAJ  ## your google scholar account if you like to put it on your profile
+google: xgua28AAAAJ ## your google scholar account if you like to put it on your profile
 # twitter: ## your twitter account if you like to put it on your profile
 # instagram: ## your instagram account if you like to put it on your profile
 # youtube: ## your youtube account if you like to put it on your profile